 States require that lawsuits be filed within a particular time frame.
 This is often referred to as the "statute of limitations" for a lawsuit.
 Oregon has a statute of limitations relating to personal injury.
 A lawsuit relating to injury must be commenced within two years of the accident, pursuant to Oregon Revised Statutes, Section 12.110.
 Even if you have been negotiating with an insurer, failure to file a lawsuit within these two years results in the loss of the ability to sue, which leaves little incentive for an insurer to settle.

 All the reporting requirements, deadlines, and negotiations can be difficult to handle.
 Fortunately, an experienced attorney can handle many of the tasks that follow a car accident in Oregon and help secure fair compensation for your damages.
-Contact an area lawyer to schedule a free initial case review to discuss how they can help.
+Contact an experienced car accident attorney in Oregon to to discuss your case and find out how they can help.

 Contact a qualified attorney.